-For voters who have requested a Vote-by-Mail ballot, mailing begins approximately four weeks prior to each election.
-After the 28th day before an election, Vote-by-Mail ballots are mailed every other business day.
+For voters who have requested a Vote-by-Mail ballot, mailing begins approximately 40 days prior to each election.
+After the initial mailing before an election, Vote-by-Mail ballots are mailed every other business day.

 Can I pick up my Vote-by-Mail ballot prior to Election Day?

 Yes, for voters with extenuating circumstances, not as a substitute for the three primary methods of voting.

 Early voting, Election Day voting and voting a Vote-by-Mail ballot by mail are the primary methods of voting.
 However, within 35 days prior to an election, any qualified voter may pick up their own Vote-by-Mail ballot at the Supervisor of Elections office by requesting one day in advance to allow for preparation.